 Re: TM.
 James was instructed by the Claimant, a PCSO, in a claim of race and disability discrimination brought against the Metropolitan Police listed for 10 days.

 Re: CC.
-Represented the Respondent in a sexual harassment claim concerning allegations of sexual assault by a male employee after a work night out.
+Represented the Respondent in a sexual harassment claim concerning allegations of sexual assault by a male employee on a female colleague after a work night out.

 Re: PD.
 Defending a Respondent, a Solicitors Firm, in a claim for constructive unfair dismissal and sexual orientation discrimination brought by a former Equity Partner.

 Re: CS.
 James was instructed on behalf of an Academy Trust in proceedings brought by a former member of teaching staff for religious discrimination and harassment arising from alleged comments and behaviour towards a transgender student.

 Re: LB.
 James successfully argued at trial that the Claimant had been constructively dismissed owing to the mis-application of the Respondent’s contractual discretion applying Wednesdbury principles.